BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 In DigitalOcean:

 1. Add this to the build command: `git submodule update --init --recursive && npm install && npm run build`
-2. Use https instead of ssh for the submodule, to do this adjust the `.gitmodules` file which was created when we added the submodule.
+2. Use https instead of ssh for the submodule.
+DigitalOcean didn't work with ssh, but https works.
+To do this adjust the `.gitmodules` file which was created when we added the submodule.
 Use this command within the main repository to change the submodule to https: `git config --file .gitmodules submodule.src/content.url https://github.com/your-username/your-submodule-repo.git` and then `git submodule sync`.

 ---

 That's all! 🎉

 I want to hear your feedback!
 Was something confusing?
 Did you get stuck?
 Did you find this post amazingly helpful?
 Was it all very mid?
-Let me know per ==e-mail== or at any of my social media channels like ==Instagram== or ==BlueSky==!
+Let me know per [e-mail](mailto:bryan@bryanhogan.com) or at any of my social media channels like [Instagram](https://www.instagram.com/bryanhoganme) or [BlueSky](https://bsky.app/profile/bryanhogan.com)!